pjgueno/customFlasher/README.md

 ## Modified flasher to burn the Wifi credentials at once.

-Everything should be in airrohr-flasher.py

-spiffsgen.py was added to try but not in use.
+spiffsgen.py added and kindly modified by @DeeKey

 ![Modified GUI](images/modified_GUI.png)